A-2 jacket: Manufacturers

 There were many manufacturers of A-2 jackets during the 1930s and 1940s whose product showed a wide range of quality, workmanship, and fit characteristics.
 All contracts used a cotton lining, though various replacements were made over the years.
 The first three (3) contracts had button pocket flaps, while all the rest were snapped pockets beginning with Werber order number 33-1729.
 Manufacturers included civilian clothing producers such as David D. Doniger & Co., makers of the popular MacGregor brand outerwear, as well as leather-goods companies like J.A.
 Dubow Mfg., whose chief peacetime product was baseball mitts.
 Rough Wear manufactured the A-2 under several different contracts, each varying slightly in color and style.

-Since Mr Eastman's 2012 A-2 reference book, five more A-2 contracts have been found: The Rough Wear 42-1671P by John Chapman of Good Wear Leather Coat Co. fame, the 1943 V505 by Vintage Leather Jacket (VLJ) member dinomartino1 noted above, and the Goldsmith 31-1897, Werber 32-6225, and 1942 V505 all by VLJ member 33-1729.
+Since Mr Eastman's 2012 A-2 reference book, five more A-2 contracts have been found: The Rough Wear 42-1671P by John Chapman of Good Wear Leather Coat Co. fame, the 1943 V505 by Vintage Leather Jacket (VLJ) member @dinomartino1 and the Goldsmith 31-1897, Werber 32-6225, and 1942 V505 all by VLJ member @33-1729.